PhD Studentships

 All candidates who wish to apply for the MPhil or PhD widening participation scholarship will first need to apply for and be accepted onto a research degree programme.

 Your completed scholarship application form will be considered in conjunction with your research programme application (including your proposal, personal statement, CV, references, and interview outcome).
-The first stage will be a school level shortlisting process which will take place at the end of April/Start of May.
-Those candidates shortlisted by each school will be invited to meet the central selection panel, between 20 and 23 May 2024, for a short discussion (~20 minutes) about the candidate’s motivation for applying and their aspirations for the programme.
+The first stage will be a school level shortlisting process which will take place in April/May.
+Those candidates shortlisted by each school will be invited to meet the central selection panel in late April (PhD applications) and late May (for MPhil/MSc by Research applications) (~20 minutes) about the candidate’s motivation for applying and their aspirations for the programme.
 The panel will meet to make final decision the following week.

 Arts and Humanities Research Council